Magnetic Resonance Imaging (MRI) of the Shoulder

 In rare cases, you may feel:

-The radiologist may discuss preliminary results of the MRI with you right after the test.
-Complete results are usually available for your doctor in 1 to 2 days.
+The radiologist may discuss early results of the MRI with you right after the test.
+Complete results are usually ready for your doctor in 1 to 2 days.

 An MRI scan can sometimes find a problem in a tissue or organ, even when the size and shape of the tissue or organ looks normal.